benstrobel/ar-robot-karol/README.md

 To install this project use the "releases" section of this github page<br>
 Note: *To be able to use this application via the apk, you need "Google Play Services for AR".
-Sadly we are legally not allowed for to offer it for download without uploading the app to the play store.*
+Sadly we are legally not allowed to offer it for download without uploading the app to the play store.*

 ## Link to demonstration video